oelin/statistical-path-planning/README.md

 ## Introduction

-Multi-agent path planning (MPP) is the task of finding efficient, collision-free paths for mutliple agents within a shared environment.
-It has numerous applications, from search and resue operations [[1]](#references) to game design [[2]](#references).
-Conflict-based search (CBS), propsed by [[Sharon et al., 2015]](#references), is an efficient, optimal MPP algorithm which employs a divide-and-conque strategy.
+Multi-agent path planning (MAPP) is the task of finding efficient, collision-free paths for mutliple agents within a shared environment.
+It has numerous applications, from search and resue operations [[2]](#references) to game design [[3]](#references).
+Conflict-based search (CBS) propsed by [[Sharon et al., 2015]](#references), is an optimal MAPP algorithm which uses a divide-and-conquer approach to achieve high efficiency.

-While CBS is optimal, it requires *complete* knowledge of the envrionemnt prior to planning.
+While CBS *is optimal*, it requires *complete* knowledge of the envrionemnt prior to planning.
 This can be problematic in scenarios where the environment is dynamic or unpredictable.
 To address this limitation, [[Qingbao et al., 2020]](#references) propose a statistical approximation of CBS using graph neural networks (GNNs) and imitation learning.
-They train a GNN to mimic the behaviour of CBS by predicting the actions an agent will take given its local field of view (FOV).
+They train a GNN to mimic the behaviour of CBS by predicting the actions agents will take given their local field of views (FOVs).

-We take a similar approach to [[Qingbao et al., 2020]](#references), however find that GNNs are *not required* to mimic CBS effectively.
-We train a lightweight, 735-parameter logistic regression model to perform the same task and find that it achieves over 95% accuracy.
-This result makes statistical path planning an attractive option for resource-constrained devices such as UAVs [[3]](#references).
+In this project we take a similar approach, however find that GNNs are *not required* to mimic CBS effectively.
+We train a lightweight, 735-parameter logistic regression model to perform the same task with over 95% accuracy.
+This makes statistical path planning an attractive option for resource-constrained devices such as UAVs [[4]](#references).

 ## Method

-We cast the problem of mimicking CBS to a supervised learning task where the goal is to predict an agent's action given its local FOV.
+We reduce the problem of mimicking CBS to the supervised learning task of predicting an agent's action given its FOV.

 ### Data Collection

-To create a supervised learning dataset, we randomly generate several thousand MPP problems and find optimal solutions using CBS [[5]](#references).
-We then extract individiual actions from each solution, amounting to over four million labelled examples [(1)](#footnotes).
-The large size of this dataset helps to mitigate overfitting during training.
+To create a supervised learning dataset, we randomly generate several thousand MAPP problems with corresponding solutions found by CBS [[5]](#references).
+We then extract individiual actions from each solution to produce over four million labelled examples [(1)](#footnotes).
+Our dataset's large size helps to mitigate the effects of overfitting during training.

 ### Feature Extraction

-We represnt an agent's FOV using a 7x7 binary image containing three channels (735 features):
+We represnt an agent's FOV using a 7x7 binary image containing three channels (=735 features):

 - `State`: encodes the relative position of agents within the FOV.
 - `Goal`: encodes the relative position of an agent's goal within the FOV.
 Clipped to the FOV boundry when out of range.
 - `Map`: encodes the relative position of obstacles within the FOV.

-For instance, the following `State` channel shows three agents within the FOV.
-The current agent is always located in the centre.
+For instance, the following `State` channel shows three agents in different locations.
+Note that the *current* agent is always located in the centre.

 ```
 0 0 0 0 0 1 0